Imagimob/AFarCloud/README.md

 ### Sensors

-For the demonstrator, we used two variants of the TTGO familly of boards, centered around ESP32 CPU:
+For the demonstrator, we used two types of boards from the TTGO family build around the widespread Expressif ESP32 CPU:

 ![T-Beam](./media/tbeam.png)
 ![T-Display](./media/tdisplay.png)